EZhao-Quest/EllaHome/README.md

 nanoserve and linux no this issue.

 command: docker run [image] -url jenkinsServerRootUrl scerect agent_name

+you need open your agent poort when you want to deploy it to ACI, command override format: powershell.exe,c:/slave-launch.ps1 -url jenkinsServerRootUrl scerect agent_name